Geordie Greig: Personal life

 On 25 November 1995, Greig married Kathryn Terry, who is originally from Texas, United States; the couple have three children, a son and two daughters.
 Greig and his family live in Notting Hill, London.

+Political views

+In 2018, Greig was described in The Guardian as "a Notting Hill Tory" with international, pro-European views like David Cameron and George Osborne.